Chisomnwa/Traffic_Analysis_and_Prediction/README.md

 Zainab Muhammed

-##  Team Members who Actively Designed Presentation Slides that All Fit for the Presentation of the Project to Stakeholders
+## Presentation Slides Task Group (All Slides Perfectly Fit for the Presentation of the Project to Stakeholders)

 Pragati Thakur - Presentation Slide …